From the Rotline: How Long Until My Compost Is Ready To Use?

 Passive composting (also referred to as cool, continuous composting) requires the lowest levels of engagement for pile set-up and maintenance and accordingly, takes the longest to produce finished compost, usually sometime between 6-18 months.
 Active composting requires more time and effort for set-up and maintenance but can produce compost in 5-6 months.
 Hot composting is the most time and labor intensive of all the methods, but yields finished compost in the shortest period of time, usually in 3-4 months.

 Consider the following factors when estimating how long your pile will take to fully decompose:

 - Particle Size – Chopping pile contents into small pieces increases the surface area of the material, allowing for more rapid decomposition.

 - Volume of Material- Filling or nearly filling a bin at the start (as is common practice in hot composting) supports a larger community of microorganisms (especially heat-loving bacteria) and creates an environment that fosters more efficient decomposition.
 In general, piles with higher internal temperatures produce a finished product more rapidly.

 - Water- Keeping a pile evenly moist supports a more efficient community of decomposers, and is essential to speedy decomposition.
 Aim for the contents to be the dampness of a wrung-out sponge.

 - Turning- Turning a pile approximately once or twice a month helps to mix materials and create air pockets, which support a more diverse and fruitful decomposer population and increases the speed at which materials break down.

-- Curing- Immature compost can kill seedlings and beneficial organisms, so you want to make sure compost has cured before use.
+- Curing- Immature compost can kill seedlings and beneficial organisms, so make sure your compost has been cured before use.
 Curing is the penultimate stage of composting, referring to a period where pile contents cool, rest, and complete decomposition without the addition of new materials.
-Curing phases usually last about 2-4 weeks.
+Curing usually lasts 2-4 weeks.